The basics

 Each land cover has a type (which determines its physical behaviour) and a

 name (which distinguishes it from other land covers of the same type).
-For example,

-a catchment with bare-ice and debris-covered glacier areas uses three land covers:
+and debris-covered glacier areas uses three land covers:

-land_cover_names = ['ground', 'glacier_ice', 'glacier_debris']
+land_cover_names = ['open', 'glacier_ice', 'glacier_debris']

-land_cover_types = ['ground', 'glacier', 'glacier']
+land_cover_types = ['open', 'glacier', 'glacier']

 hydro_units = hb.HydroUnits(land_cover_types, land_cover_names)